 I would therefore strongly recommend trying to consciously use idioms and slang when asking questions to elicit stories.
 The results I have seen in different settings, groups and people have proven to me they really do work as a way to help people recall moments, and therefore be able to tell stories about them.
 Go on, have a crack!

 If you read this blog there is a good chance you firmly believe in the power of stories.
 You might have also come to the conclusion, like I have, that it’s mighty hard to find stories when you need them.
 A better strategy is to collect stories when they’re told, index them and be able to re-find them when they are needed (see how Joan Rivers does it).
 You can check out Zahmoo as a way to keep track of your stories.
+Or have a look at our Story Finder.

 For this strategy to work you need to be places where stories are told.
 Better still, you need to create the conditions for stories to be told.